-In 5-Wednesday-evenings, learn the unique structure and tropes of TV writing, while learning how to make your TV project stand out and industry execs take notice.
+In 5 weeks, learn the unique structure and tropes of TV writing, while getting useful insider tips on how to make your TV project stand out and industry executives take notice.

 - Discussing the key aspects of the primary TV writing formats and the variations on these formats that make up today’s television landscape.

-- Comparing and contrasting the key aspects of one-hour procedurals, character dramas, single camera comedies, sitcoms and half hour dramadies.
+- Comparing and contrasting the key aspects of one-hour procedurals, character dramas, single camera comedies, sitcoms and half hour dramedies.

 - Spec’ing existing television shows and writing original material.

-- Discussing what it means to be a Television Writer – staff writing; story editing; working in a story room; show creating; show pitching; and show running.
+- Discussing what it means to be a Television Writer – staff writing; story editing; working in a story room; and show running.

-- Breaking down a one-hour drama pilot and a half-hour comedy pilot – the idea, the characters, the storytelling structure, tone, story arcs, and target audience.
+- Breaking down and analyzing a one-hour drama pilot and a half-hour comedy pilot – the idea, the characters, the storytelling structure, tone, story arcs, and target audience.

 - Preparing the verbal pitch.